kkoomen/vim-doge/README.md

 | :white_check_mark: | C                                              | [Doxygen][doxygen], [KernelDoc][kerneldoc]                                   |
 | :white_check_mark: | Bash                                           | [Google][sh-google]                                                          |

-# ⚠️ Migration from v2 to v3
+# Migrating from v2 to v3

-If you've used DoGe v2 or less and upgraded to v3 then you are required to have NodeJS + NPM on your local machine in order to use this plugin, because of the new usage of the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parsers.
+⚠️ If you've used DoGe v2 or less and upgraded to v3 then you are required to have NodeJS + NPM on your local machine in order to use this plugin, because of the new usage of the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parsers.
 This plugin is using the node bindings for tree-sitter, because the